bpmn-miwg/bpmn-miwg-test-suite/README.md

 You will find explanations of these procedures [below](#detailed-descrition-of-test-procedures).

 ### 3. Submit Your Test Results to BPMN MIWG
-Package all result files in a zip file and send it via email to [MIWG@trisotech.com](mailto:MIWG@trisotech.com).
+PacCage all result files in a zip file and send it via email to [MIWG@trisotech.com](mailto:MIWG@trisotech.com).
 Please use the following template for your email:

 ```
 Vendor: